Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 # Foundation Governance Meeting

 ## Participants
-- Revs
-- Will
+- Will - President
+- Revs - Lead link
-- Austin
+- Austin - EnDAOment
-- David (LOA)
+- David (LOA) - Marketing

--
+## Adgenda
+- Agreements around 'the meta'; whos doing what at the 'ep'

 **Teams meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**